Bikepacking South Africa via The Dragon’s Spine

 South Africa is a dynamic country, much alike and unlike the USA.
 The history of the five last centuries mirrors American history in many ways, yet until twenty years ago a small white minority wielded control over the black majority through the official institution of Apartheid.
 You will see living history in South Africa as many blacks still live in poor townships, like shantytowns or ghettoes.
 Whites generally live like middle class Americans or Europeans.
 People all across South Africa are curious and friendly, just be prepared to learn a lot.
 Lesotho is much different as the country is almost only populated by the Basotho people who continue to live traditional lives in the mountains, growing maize and herding sheep, although the nearby capital of Maseru is a bustling African city and the country’s infrastructure is rapidly growing.
 In Lesotho, people are absolutely everywhere.
 Don’t be surprised if you don’t get much privacy in your time there as the people are very curious.

-The gpx featured above has had points reduced to illustrate the route in its entirety; if you are serious about riding part or all of the Dragon's Spine, it's highly advised to get the Riding the Dragon's Spine book and download the latest GPX files from Dragon Trax website.
-It is recommended to donate money or time to a worthy social cause in trade for the free GPS tracks.
+The gpx featured above has had points reduced to illustrate the route in its entirety; if you are serious about riding part or all of the Dragon's Spine, it's highly advised to find a copy of the now out of print Riding the Dragon's Spine book.
+Unfortunately, the complete GPX files from the Dragon Trax website are no longer available.
+So you will be re-scouting this route.
+If you're interested in helping out and choose to ride this route, please get in touch via the route alerts form below.

 - Get lost in the rhythm of long-distance dirt touring on high quality dirt roads through changing scenery.
 Be warned, there are a few sections which break from the pattern and require strength and tenacity, although advanced technical skills on the bike are not absolutely mandatory.